 Holding a degree in Journalism from the University San Pablo CEU, Master in International Relations and specialized in Communications, Javier is responsible for the development and implementation of the organization's communications strategy.
 He has worked as a corporate communications technician for the Zed Group and as a journalist at the Spanish Economic and Trade Office in Düsseldorf (Germany), Turespaña and the State Society for Innovation Management and Tourism Technologies.
 His career in journalism began at the Diario de León in 2001.

 Marcos is an investigative journalist for El Confidencial and a member of the International Consortium of Investigative Journalists (ICIJ).
-At Civio, he manages journalistic investigations for the project Spain in flames.
-He previously coordinated Unidad Editorial and the Rey Juan Carlos University’s Master’s Degree in Investigative, Data and Visualization Journalism.
+At Civio, he collaborated on journalistic investigations for the project Spain in flames.
+He coordinated Unidad Editorial and the Rey Juan Carlos University’s Master’s Degree in Investigative, Data and Visualization Journalism.
 Since 2000 he has been working with the media and in journalism and academic research projects.
 He is author of several books, such as Vidas rotas (2010) or El 11-M in the Arab press (2004).